Cozy Peach Kitchen

 Labeled ingredients used to make tempeh bacon

 • Tempeh: One package usually has 8 ounces of tempeh.
-You can find tempeh in the refrigerated "plant-based" section at most grocery stores.
+Find tempeh in the refrigerated "plant-based" section at most grocery stores.

 • Soy sauce adds a rich, deep flavor and saltiness.
 Replace with tamari to make gluten-free.
 Coconut aminos also work but have a slightly sweeter flavor.